 PERKINS, GEORGE NAPIER (1842–1914).

-Editor and Civil Rights activist George Napier Perkins was born in Washington County, Tennessee, on January 1, 1842.
+Editor and Civil Rights activist George Napier Perkins was born in Williamson County, Tennessee, on January 1, 1842.
 After a move to Little Rock at the age of fifteen, he served in the U.S. Army for three years, married Maggie A. Delards of Fort Smith in 1867, finished his education, and was admitted to the Arkansas bar in 1875.
 During the Brooks-Baxter War, occurring during Reconstruction in Arkansas, Perkins served as an officer in the conservative Brooks faction's struggle for the governorship.
 The political activist was one of four African American delegates to the Arkansas Constitutional Convention, a two-term alderman on the Little Rock City Council, and justice of the peace for Campbell Township.
 He continued to pressure white Republicans for more African American participation and was an opponent of the pending Separate Coach Act of 1890.
 With its passage, Perkins migrated to Oklahoma.

 In Guthrie, the territorial capital, he served as an alternate delegate to the Republican Convention in 1891.
 Other than Green I. Currin in the First Territorial Legislature, David Wallace in the Second Legislature, and Edward P. McCabe, deputy auditor, blacks were shut out of territorial politics.
 Perkins served on the Guthrie City Council from 1894 to 1902 and ran for police judge of Guthrie in 1896.
 Although blacks had only moderate success in the 1904 election, Guthrie was labeled "a black town" by critical whites.
 As one of the 311 delegates attending the Republican Territorial League meeting, Perkins found the color line drawn in territorial politics, and the Supreme Court case Plessy v.
 Ferguson (1896) only confirmed it.